AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

 // @internal (undocumented)
 export type IdTokenCache = Record<string, IdTokenEntity>;

+// Warning: (ae-missing-release-tag) "IdTokenEntity" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export type IdTokenEntity = CredentialEntity & {
     realm: string;
 };

+// Warning: (ae-missing-release-tag) "IGuidGenerator" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export interface IGuidGenerator {
     // (undocumented)